RandomNinjaAtk/arr-scripts/lidarr/readme.md

 ## Uninstallation/Removal

-1. Remove the 2 added volumes and delete the contents `/custom-services.d` and `/custom-cont-init.d`
+1. Remove the 2 added volumes and delete the contents<br>
+   `/custom-services.d` and `/custom-cont-init.d`
 1. Delete the `/config/extended.conf` file
 1. Delete the `/config/extended` folder and it's contents